abhi1kush/golang_server_boilerplate/README.md

 # golang_server_boilerplate
-golang server setup with gorrila router.[^1]
+golang server setup with gorrila router.

 ``make build``
-Use for building server binary. server binary will be generated in build/ directory.[^1] ``make docker-build`` for building docker image.
+Use for building server binary. server binary will be generated in build/ directory.

+``make docker-build``
+for building docker image.